Duosion/starpoint/docs/connecting-android.md

    Endpoint = 10.0.0.167:51820
    ```

-3. In the WG tunnel app, tap the "+" button in the bottom right corner of the screen.
+3. In the WireGuard app, tap the "+" button in the bottom right corner of the screen.
-4. Tap "WireGuard".
-5. Tap "Create from scratch".
+4. Tap "Create from scratch".
-6. In the top field, "Name", put "Pinball".
+5. In the "Interface" field type ``Starpoint``.
-7. In the next field, "Private key", put the ``PrivateKey`` value you noted earlier.
+6. In the next field, "Private key", put the ``PrivateKey`` value you noted earlier.
-8. In the "Addresses" field, put the ``Address`` value you noted earlier.
+7. In the "Addresses" field, put the ``Address`` value you noted earlier.
-9. In the "DNS servers" field, put ``10.0.0.53``.
+8. In the "DNS servers" field, put ``10.0.0.53``.
-   - Do not put the value under the ``[Interface]`` section of the values you noted earlier.
+9. Towards the bottom the screen, there should text that says ``Add peer``.
+10. Tap the ``Add peer`` text.
-10. In the "Public key" field, put the ``PublicKey`` value you noted earlier.
+11. In the "Public key" field, put the ``PublicKey`` value you noted earlier.
-11. In the "Endpoint" field, put the ``Endpoint`` value you noted earlier.
+12. In the "Endpoint" field, put the ``Endpoint`` value you noted earlier.
-12. In the "Allowed IPs" field, put the ``AllowedIPs`` value you noted earlier.
+13. In the "Allowed IPs" field, put the ``AllowedIPs`` value you noted earlier.
+14. At the very top of the screen next to the text "Create WireGuard Tunnel", there should be a save/floppy disk icon.
+15. Tap the icon.
+16. At the top of the screen you should see "Starpoint".
+17. Tap the round button to the right of these numbers.
+18. Accept the VPN popup or connection request.

 ### Pinball App Setup